hrutavmodha/desktop-assistant/README.md

-# 🧠 Voice-GPT
+# 🧠 Voice-Assistant

-- Voice-GPT is a **ML-based Voice Assistant**
+- Voice-Assistant is a **ML-based Voice Assistant**

-- Voice-GPT is a desktop-based voice assistant powered by the ML model, which is built using Python.
+- This is a desktop-based voice assistant powered by the ML model, which is built using Python.

 - The UI is built using Electron.js while inference is done by using Node.js.